The Tiki Admin Group is responsible for governance, overall coordination and all the rest including whatever that might fall between the cracks .

 Historically, the Tiki Admin Group has from time to time nominated new admins.
 From 2016, it was decided that each year at the end of January, a nomination process is opened to the broader community for recommendations for new Admins.
 This nomination process is followed by voting amongst the existing members of the Tiki Admin Group leading to the introduction of New Admins.

 At the same time nominations for new admins are held, existing admins that have become inactive for a period of over 12 months will be retired into the Elders group.
-As a matter of process, when an Elder starts being active in various Roles and Teams again, the admins at that time will vote on inviting them back to become an admin.
+As a matter of process, when an Elder starts being active in various Teams again, the admins at that time will vote on inviting them back to become an admin.
 In other words, it is a similar process as being re-nominated except that there is no need to wait till the end of January for the annual nomination.